What is your water company doing to cope with the dry weather?

 Customers: 15 million

-Thames Water has said that they are planning to issue a hosepipe ban in the coming weeks “given the long term forecast” of hot and dry weather for the region.
+Thames Water said it is planning to issue a hosepipe ban in the coming weeks “given the long term forecast” of hot and dry weather for the region.

-They added: “The timing is not confirmed due to a number of operational and legal procedural requirements but we will be updating our customers, partners, regulators and stakeholders at the earliest time to ensure a coordinated approach.
+It added: “The timing is not confirmed due to a number of operational and legal procedural requirements but we will be updating our customers, partners, regulators and stakeholders at the earliest time to ensure a co-ordinated approach.

 Area: The North West in a region from Crewe to Carlisle